-Andrew Wilcox was a Master???s student with NSSPI who worked with Dr. Burns to explore a simple reprocessing technique called co-crystallization to separate the elements U, Pu, Np, and Am, which could be reused as fuel, from the remaining used nuclear fuel.
+Andrew Wilcox earned an M.S. in nuclear engineering from Texas A&M University in May of 2018.
+He worked with Dr. Burns to explore a simple reprocessing technique called co-crystallization to separate the elements U, Pu, Np, and Am, which could be reused as fuel, from the remaining used nuclear fuel.
 This co-crystallization technique could contribute significantly to reducing both the amount of waste currently stored, mostly at reactor sites, as well as waste that would be produced in the future.
 Wilcox grew up in Albuquerque, New Mexico and graduated from The New Mexico Institute of Mining and Technology in 2016 with a B.S. in Chemical Engineering.
-He earned an M.S. in nuclear engineering from Texas A&M University in May of 2018.

 - J.D.
 Einkauf, A.J.
 Wilcox, J.D.
 Burns, "Solubility and Complexation of the Bismuthate Ion in Nitric Acid Systems", Inorganic Chemistry, Available online 26 November 2018.

 - A. Wilcox, "The Kinetic and Thermodynamic Properties of the Dissolution of Sodium Bimsuthate", M.S.
 Thesis, Nuclear Engineering, Texas A&M University, College Station, TX (2018).

 - A.J.
 Wilcox, B.A.
 Moyer, J.D.
 Burns, "A New Group Crystallization Approach in Used Nuclear Fuel Recycling: A Look at Fission Product Behaviors", 2017 ANS Summer Meeting and Nuclear Technology Expo, San Francisco, CA, June 11-15, 2017.